kadena-community/kadena.js/packages/libs/react-ui/CONTRIBUTING.md

 ### Storybook, Chromatic, & Testing

 We are required to create a story in storybook that showcases all functionality for each component.
+We would also like to include a description for the component and it's props.
 This automatically gets synced with chromatic so that we have also have regression testing.
 For visual related testing, this is going to be sufficient for most components.

 > TIP: import component from @components/... in stories to check that you are
 > adding new components to the components barrel file